 6. Go somewhere new!
 See new sites and experience new things!

 7. Clean.
 Everyone says it, and no one really knows why it works, but it does.

 8. Light a candle or smell some aromatherapy oil.
 (Peppermint is great for focus and energy!)

 9. Write morning pages each morning.
 If you’re not familiar with this practice, it’s from Julia Cameron’s The Artist’s Way.
 Basically, write 3 longhand pages every morning.
 If you don’t know what to write, just write that you don’t know what to write.
 Keep writing until all three pages are full and then you’re done.

 I have found this has also helped with my mood significantly.
 It’s like I get to dump out all of the crap onto the paper and then get on with my happy day.

 10. Meditate.
 You can do this so many different ways.
 I like guided meditations where the person guides you through a scene.
 You also count to 100 with each breath.
 Or you can silently sit and focus on your breathing for a certain length of time.

 11. Window shop.
-I live in a cute town with cool and unique boutiques and shops.
 See what they’re selling, how they are displaying it, notice the colors, etc.